Chrysler New Yorker: 1955–1956

-All New Yorkers for 1955 were now given the "DeLuxe" suffix, and the Club Coupe was replaced by the Imperial Newport two-door hardtop.
-The new, higher-priced St. Regis two-door hardtop filled the spot of the former Chrysler Windsor.
-The sedan, convertible, and Town & Country wagon were still offered.
+All New Yorkers for 1955 were now given the "DeLuxe" suffix, and the Imperial Newport two-door hardtop replaced the Club Coupe.
+The new, higher-priced St. Regis two-door hardtop filled the position of the former Chrysler Windsor.
+The sedan, convertible, and Town & Country wagon were offered.

-Chrysler christened the 1956 model year's design "PowerStyle," a product of Chrysler designer Virgil Exner.
+Chrysler described the 1956 model year's design "PowerStyle," a product of Chrysler designer Virgil Exner.
 The New Yorker gained a new mesh grille, leather seats, pushbutton TorqueFlite selector, and a 354 cubic inch Hemi V8 with 280 hp.
 A four-door pillarless hardtop made its debut, and the "DeLuxe" nameplate was dropped from the New Yorker for 1956.